 Orkney Islands Council and Orkney Housing Association Limited (OHAL), a Registered Social Landlord, operate a Common Housing Register.
 This means that you can apply to join the waiting list with both organisations by completing a single form.
 If you do not wish to apply to both organisations you must indicate this on your form.

 If you wish to apply to both organisations, simply complete one form and return it to either the Council or OHAL.
 The form will then be copied to the other organisation.
-If you only wish to be considered by one housing provider, no information will be shared between organisations.
+If you only wish to be considered by one housing provider, please indicate this on the form and no information will be shared between organisations.

 The completed form, duly signed, must be returned to our Housing Management Section at the Council Offices in Kirkwall or the Warehouse Building in Stromness.
 It can also be returned to OHAL at 39a Victoria Street, Kirkwall.
 Should you need assistance with filling in the form staff within either of the organisations will be happy to assist.